wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-designing-cloud-solutions-for-disaster-recovery.md

 The key **advantages** of this design pattern are:

-+ the SQL connection string is set during the application deployment in each region and it doesn’t change after failover
++ the SQL connection string is set during the application deployment in each region and it doesnât change after failover
 + the application's performance is not impacted by failover as the application and the database are always co-located

 The main **tradeoff** is that the redundant application instance in the secondary region is only used for disaster recovery.